 Vegan-friendly sources of calcium

-Calcium-set tofu, calcium-fortified milk and yoghurt alternatives and bread fortified with extra calcium are particularly good sources of this nutrient.
+Calcium-set tofu, calcium-fortified milk and yoghurt alternatives and soya and linseed bread fortified with extra calcium are particularly good sources of this nutrient.
 For example, 400ml of calcium-fortified plant milk - just under two cups - provides roughly two thirds of an adult’s recommended daily intake of calcium, and 100g of calcium-set tofu (uncooked) can provide half of an adult's daily needs.
-Other good sources of calcium include kale, pak choi, okra, spring greens, dried figs, chia seeds and almonds.
+Other useful sources of calcium include kale, watercress, okra, tahini, dried figs, haricot beans and almonds.

 Need more information?
 Read our detailed PDF.